Updated November 20th 2023

-If you have single pane windows, this is even more important to winterizing your RV – luckily there are quite a few solutions that can help keep cold out.
+If you have single-pane windows, this is even more important for winter RV camping.
+Luckily there are quite a few solutions that can help keep the cold out.

 Let’s focus on the windows themselves first and the options to increase their insulating abilities.
-If you’re like me and admire the snowy landscapes of winter, then you’ll probably like clear insulating options with additional removable aspects to it.
+If you’re like me and admire the snowy landscapes of winter, then you’ll probably like the clear insulating options with additional removable aspects to them.

-Insulate all RV windows with clear insulator kit
+Insulate all RV windows with a clear insulator kit

 Recommendation: 3M Indoor Window Insulator Kit